wyhwhy/wyhwhy.github.io/_pages/about.md

 ======

 I have a broad interest in data science and artificial intelligence.
-My current research mainly focuses on **Recommender System**, especially multi-scenario modeling.
+My current research mainly focuses on **Recommender System**, especially Large Language Model for recommendation, multi-modal recommendation, and multi-scenario modeling.

 Award
 ======